Proof-Based Hiring in Web3: A Founder’s Guide to Evaluating GitHub, Tests, Smart Contracts, and Audit Claims

 A Founder’s Reflection on Proof-Based Hiring

-The biggest hiring mistake in Web3 is not missing talent.
+One of the biggest hiring mistakes in Web3 is not only missing talent.

 It is mistaking confidence for predictability.

 A polished conversation can create comfort.
 A clean portfolio can create excitement.
-But neither tells you enough unless the work also leaves behind proof: reasoning inside pull requests, visible test discipline, debugging footprints, trade-off awareness, and a pattern of behaving clearly when things stop working as expected.
+But neither tells you enough unless the work also leaves behind proof: reasoning inside pull requests, visible test discipline, debugging footprints, trade-off awareness, and a pattern of behaving clearly when assumptions break.

 That is why proof-based hiring matters.